fdb/slarg-website/events/2022-10-14-rights-of-nature.md

 Max.
 24 participants.
 Participation is free, but subscription is mandatory.
 Subscribe [here](https://fomu.be/en/calendar/workshop-fotografie-klimaatverandering).

+Taco Hidde Bakker is a writer, translator, teacher and curator in the field of the arts, specializing in photography.
+He studied at two art schools and obtained an MA in Photographic Studies at Leiden University.
+He has contributed writing to numerous artist’s books, catalogs and magazines, among them *Camera Austria International, Foam Magazine, The PhotoBook Review*, *British Journal of Photography,* and *TRIGGER.* Bakker is the author of *The Photograph That Took the Place of a Mountain* (Fw:Books, 2018), a collection of essays and other writings on photographers and artists.
+He teaches Theory at the Utrecht University of the Arts (HKU).

 *This workshop is part of Rights of Nature, a two-day cross-disciplinary program by SLARG, in close collaboration with [Klimaatfestival Antwerpen](https://www.klimaatfestivalantwerpen.be/nl), FOMU, and Kunsthal Extra City.
 Rights of Nature explores the role of law, philosophy and arts in relation to "the rights of nature".
 It brings together various forms of research and translates this to a wide audience.*

 Image 137, Fotogramme, 70.5x50.5cm, Alnus glutinosa (Black alder), 2011 © Eva-Fiore Kovacovsky.

+Image Portrait made in 2021 by Petra Stavast with Siemens S75 (from 2005).